James, our Oceans and Islands Product Manager, gives you his top tips on how to make a vacation to Mauritius more than

 There are many things about me that annoy my wife, too long to go into as part of a travel blog, but certainly one thing that especially grates is my restlessness at a beautiful beach destination.
-I believe my record for lying on a sun lounger is around 90 minutes, before I have sneaked off to the front desk and inquired about renting a car for a bit of an explore.
+I believe my record for lying on a sun lounger is around 90 minutes, before I have sneaked off to the front desk and enquired about renting a car for a bit of an explore.
 While the Scott Dunn portfolio of hotels does a much better job of occupying me than other operators, it’s fair to say that this is my issue, and I simply have to go exploring.
 Enter the Island Adventure to scratch this particular itch.
 Head into the hills with a guide by 4×4, into smaller villages devoid of tourists for street food, a 800m climb to a viewpoint closed to the public and have lunch at an incredibly friendly local’s house.
 It’s a wonderful experience that really helps you understand a small country like Mauritius – warts and all.

 2. Climb Le Morne Mountain

 In many ways the symbol of Mauritius and something that inevitably stands out in pretty much every photoshoot, Le Morne mountain is a huge limestone seamount, risen out of the ocean and marks the far southwest point of the island.
 A UNESCO World Heritage Site with a sad past, you can climb it with a guide who will be able to tell you all about why it became an infamous focus point during the abolition of slavery.
 Amazing views, incredible history – recommended!